 Apply for Adjunct Faculty - Philosophy, Department of Philosophy and Religious Studies online

-A letter of application (linked below); a current CV; and names, phone numbers, and email addresses of at least three (3) professional references should be sent as MS Word or PDF documents; applications will not be considered unless all requested materials are received.
+Application linked below; a current CV; and names, phone numbers, and email addresses of at least three (3) professional references should be sent as MS Word or PDF documents; applications will not be considered unless all requested materials are received.

 Marywood University is an affirmative action/equal opportunity employer.
 To learn more about Marywood University, please visit www.marywood.edu.